Shavril/pipeline-gcp-to-aws-migration/terraform/README.md

-Codifies the AWS resources this project's local pipeline depends on: S3 bucket, Redshift Serverless namespace/workgroup, the IAM role Redshift uses to read S3, the security group that lets Looker Studio's native connector reach Redshift, and the OIDC setup that lets GitHub Actions deploy this Terraform config without any long-lived AWS credentials.
+Codifies the AWS resources this project's local pipeline depends on: S3 bucket, Redshift Serverless namespace/workgroup, the IAM role Redshift uses to read S3, the security group that lets Data Studio's native connector reach Redshift, and the OIDC setup that lets GitHub Actions deploy this Terraform config without any long-lived AWS credentials.

 Every resource here was built and verified manually first, then imported